DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 medicine.

-- A health care organization committee
+- A healthcare organization committee

 dealing with patient care issues related